Quick start

 Common mistakes to avoid

-- Do not ignore slope, soil, setbacks, utilities, and permits.
+- Do not ignore slope, soil, setbacks, underground utilities, wind exposure, frost depth, and permits.

-- Gate hardware, latch clearance, and custom panel cuts need separate planning.
+- Pickets, rails, concrete, gravel, fasteners, post caps, gate hardware, latch clearance, and custom panel cuts need separate planning.

 Research and references